 Will Del Rosario is a director and producer with over a decade of experience working in film and commercial production.
 Along with notable film projects, Will has been directing brand films for the Healthy Minds Network and other organizations.

-Through the Athletes Connected Project, Will has directed and produced six student-athlete films.
+Through the Athletes Connected Project, Will has directed and produced all of the student-athlete films.